yohannes916/mismartera/backend/docs/windsurf/DYNAMIC_SYMBOL_PROGRESS.md

 ---

-**Last Updated:** 2025-12-01 17:00 PST
+**Last Updated:** 2025-12-01 17:10 PST
 **Status:** ✅ **PRODUCTION READY - BACKTEST MODE COMPLETE**
-**Ready For:** Production use in backtest mode with full CLI interface, help system, and test coverage
+**Ready For:** Production use in backtest mode with fully wired CLI, help system, and test coverage